HarshayuGirase/Human-Path-Prediction/ynet/README.md

 Extract the zip file into the main folder.

-**Due to copyright, we cannot provide data from the inD dataset**
+**Due to copyright, we cannot provide data from the inD dataset** Please request the inD file from the authors and then use the `utils/preprocessing_inD.py` file for preprocessing.

 ## Configuration File
 Configuration files (or config files) are used to load hyperparameters such as hidden layer dimensions or learning rates into a model to be trained.
 The hyperparameters can be easily changed in the corresponding yaml files.